riceissa/breathing/index.md

 As for disclosures, I have nothing to disclose: I am not selling anything.
 This document is freely available.
 I am not affiliated with any of the products or services I recommend in this document.
 I don't use affiliate links.

-also, while i've made significant progress on overcoming shortness of breath, as of this writing i _still experience it daily_. so i think there's still insights i need to discover. but i think i am on the right track in a way that i was _not_ before mid-2023, so i think at this point it makes sense to start writing things up and collecting it all in one place, so that as i keep learning i can edit this document.
+also, while i've made significant progress on overcoming shortness of breath, as of this writing i _still experience it daily_. so i think there's still insights i need to discover. but i think i am on the right track in a way that i was _not_ before mid-2023, so i think at this point it makes sense to start writing things up and collecting it all in one place, so that as i keep learning i can edit this document.  ultimate goal of this document: hopefully in a few months my breathing will be fixed forever and this document will also completely reflect my understanding of how i fixed it.

 # Why this document?